josemaia/teamcity-agent-dotnetandnode/README.md

-login to the container, and do: systemctl enable docker service docker start (if you don't want to restart)
+login to the container, and do: systemctl enable docker service docker start (if it isn't up)